Romans in Andalucia

 Roman Archaeological Sites in Andalucia

 El Teatro Romano is the oldest monument in Málaga City; it is situated in the cultural heart of Málaga city, at the foot of the famous Alcazaba fortress.
-More >
+It is one of the only Ancient ruins left… More →

 Where to see Roman artefacts